smishraIOV/exploreFees/readme.md

 # Aggregating Block level TXs and Fees

+*Warning:* use this script with a "local" node.
+This *should not be used* with a public-node (cos rate limits, spam, resource abuse etc).

 This is a simple exercise to measure the number of transactions and fees in RSK blocks.
 It is easy to view these metrics for any block using the [explorer](https://explorer.rsk.co/) on a browser or from a public RSK node from the terminal e.g.